timonweb/django-tailwind/README.md

 # Tailwind CSS integration for Django a.k.a.
 Django + Tailwind = 💚

 ## Goal
-The goal of this project is to provide a comfortable way of using *Tailwind CSS* framework within a Django project.
+This project aims to provide a comfortable way of using the *Tailwind CSS* framework within a Django project.

 ## Features
 * An opinionated *Tailwind CSS* setup that makes your life easier;
-* Hot reloading of CSS, configuration files and *Django* templates.
+* Hot reloading of CSS, configuration files, and *Django* templates.
 No more manual page refreshes!
-* Out of the box support for CSS imports, SASS-like variables and nesting;
+* Out of the box support for CSS imports, SASS-like variables, and nesting;
 * Includes official *Tailwind CSS* plugins like *typography*, *form*, *line-clamp*, and *aspect-ratio*;

 ## Requirements